apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 ## New contributors

-It has been great to see many new contributors joining the project in the past year with over 300 such individuals observed in main Apache Arrow language implementations.
+It has been great to see many new contributors joining the project in the past year, with over 300 such individuals observed across the main Apache Arrow language implementations.

 | Repository/Implementation | Number of new contributors |